rocBLAS programming guide#

 by enabling stream-order memory allocation.

-Creating the handle will incur a startup cost.
+Creating the handle incurs a startup cost.
 There is an additional startup cost for

-gemm functions to load gemm kernels for a specific device.
-Users can shift the
+GEMM functions to load GEMM kernels for a specific device.
+You can shift the

-gemm startup cost to occur after setting the device by calling rocblas_initialize()
+GEMM startup cost to occur later after setting the device by calling rocblas_initialize()

 after calling hipSetDevice()

 .
-This action needs to be done once for each device.
+This needs to happen once for each device.

-If the user has two rocBLAS handles which use the same device, then the user only needs to call rocblas_initialize()
+If you have two rocBLAS handles which use the same device, then you only need to call rocblas_initialize()

 once.
 If rocblas_initialize()

-is not called, then the first gemm call will have
+is not called, then the first GEMM call incurs

 the startup cost.